Jzow/Jzow/README.md

 # Hello, folks!

 My name is James Zow.
-I'm a Java full stack development engineer.
+I'm a freelance full stack engineer.
 I'm from Shanghai, China.
-I'm trying to transform into a deep learning software development engineer

 ## For freedom and dreams